Thomsch/tellina_user_experiment/experiment_design_doc.md

       a few seconds.
 Initial value is `0`.
   - `status`: the status of the current task.
 Can be `success`, `timeout`, `giveup`, or `incomplete`.
 Initial value is "incomplete".
-  - `task_num`: the user task number, this will be the task number showed
+  - `task_num`: the user task number, which is shown to the user.
+Initial value is `1`.
   - `task_set`: the current task set the user is in.
   - `treatment`: the current treatment.
-  - `task_order`: the task order for the current user. to the user.
-Initial value is `1`.
+  - `task_order`: the task order for the current user.
 - Initializes Bash constants to keep track of directories, time limits, task limits, etc.
 - Defines user meta-commands.